justeattakeaway/pie/packages/components/pie-button/README.md

 yarn dev
 ```

-Local dev compiler using Vite - recompiles dist on save (with hot module reloading)
+compile using Vite - auto-compiles on save (to be used in tandem with the `yarn dev` command in `pie-storybook`)
 ```
-yarn watch
+yarn build --watch
 ```